emm71201/Time-Series-Models-and-Analysis/README.md

 # Time-Series-Models-and-Analysis
-This my course work in the class Time Series Models and Analysis
+This is my course work in the class Time Series Models and Analysis